New headlights that won’t blind oncoming drivers approved by regulators - NewsBreak

 Currently Audi charges $3,000 for the top version of the lights in the U.S. on its e-tron Sportback electric vehicle.
 The adaptive beam lights are offered on most Audi models in the U.S., but until now, could not be used.
 An Audi spokesman says the company is evaluating whether the lights meet NHTSA standards and whether they can be activated in the future.

-The technology uses an array of light emitting diodes that can change where light beams are sent, rather than the current technology of high beams hitting everywhere.
-“You have the ability to basically create a light pattern on the fly that is optimized for real-time conditions,” Abuelsamid said.
-“You can cast the light where it’s most useful.”

-The new lights also will help partially automated driver assist systems keep cars in their lanes and avoid objects in front of the vehicles at night, Abuelsamid said.Ford restricts resale of F-150 Lightning amid demand
+The new lights also will help partially automated driver-assist systems keep cars in their lanes and avoid objects in front of the vehicles at night, Abuelsamid said.Dayton Police searching for missing 10-year-old boy

 The new lighting regulation also comes more than 1 1/2 years ahead of a requirement in the bipartisan infrastructure law passed by Congress last year, NHTSA said.